Call or Text Anytime 636-940-1111

 Posted by Ruth Beerup | Nov 26, 2021 | 0 Comments

 Here's the dilemma: you don't want to face your criminal charges alone, but good criminal defense attorneys don't come cheap.
 If you lack experience dealing with the criminal justice system, you don't have enough information to begin evaluating whether an attorney is worth your money.
-Such decisions are highly personal, but here is some information on what a criminal defense attorney can do for you.
+Such decisions are highly personal, but here is some information about what a criminal defense attorney can do for you.
 Hopefully, it will help you make a better-informed decision in a difficult situation.

 They can protect your rights